These vegan pumpkin pancakes are perfect for a fancy Fall brunch! Packed with pumpkin spice flavor and easy to make in just 20 minutes.

 And of course, the addition of pumpkin makes everything better.
 Just look at these pumpkin desserts if you need more evidence.

 These pancakes feature just the right amount of pumpkin, so that it isn’t overwhelming and doesn’t interfere with the texture.
 But you get all that pumpkin spice flavor.
 Trust me, you’ll love them!

 Ingredients you’ll need

-- Pumpkin purée.
+Pumpkin purée.
 This is the key ingredient!
-You can either use pumpkin purée from a tin, or make your own.
+You can either use pumpkin purée from a can, or make your own.

-- Almond butter.
+Almond butter.
 Together with the pumpkin, this acts as an egg replacer and also adds a nutty undertone.
+I like this brand.
 You can replace with any other nut or seed butter of your choice.

-- Coconut sugar.
-I wouldn’t recommend replacing with a liquid sweetener as they may come out soggy.
+Coconut sugar.
+This brand is a good option.
+I would not recommend replacing with a liquid sweetener for this recipe as the pancakes may come out soggy.

 How to make the best vegan pumpkin pancakes

 It’s super easy!
 First, add the pumpkin purée, almond butter and plant based milk to a mixing bowl and whisk together thoroughly.